 - Student – What are the demographic trends for majors over time?

 Key functionalities enabled thru data governance processes provides the foundation for enabling business use cases:

-- Business Glossary: Accessible and consolidated list of business terminology used throughout the university.
+- Business Glossary: Accessible and consolidated list of business terminology and acronyms used throughout the University.

 - Cataloging: Easily searchable inventory of data such as reports with contextual metadata, operational data, and data sharing agreements, aiding in understanding and applicability of data and its governance.

 - Analytics Governance: Enabling anyone who produces analytics to see published analytics and work with analytics experts to correctly utilize analytics.

 - Taxonomies: Definition of a governed categorized hierarchical structure of entities, especially data elements and data sets, enabling an understanding of what system the data is connected to, what a data element is called, the definition of the data element, and its downstream dependencies.

 - Data Domains are high-level categories of Institutional Data which have been defined for the purpose of assigning accountability and responsibility for the data.

 - Each one is aligned with a business function, like Research, Clinical, etc.

 - Not a system or an application (Workday, Epic, RMS)